RobinGulbrandsen/git-commands/readme.md

 If you wish to run more then one command at one line, you can use the **&&** annotation.

     git init && git add .

+#### File name too long
+Using git bash, you might come across an error with Filename too long. to enable long file names use

+    git config --system core.longpaths true